Online Behavior, Devices, and Privacy

 - Ask permission to record classes, meetings, or private conversations.

 Students should recognize that community members have varying degrees of comfort with their words and images being captured and/or posted online; they should consider others’ privacy and exercise discretion when recording and sharing material.
 In this vein, wearable computing devices, hidden cameras, and other devices designed for surreptitious recording are prohibited.
 Students operating remotely controlled or automated cameras (e.g. GoPros, helicopters, timelapses, etc.) should exercise special care to protect the privacy of others.
-Drones may only be used with explicit permission from a member of the Student Life Office.
+Drones may only be used with explicit permission from a member of the Student Life Office, obtained at least 24 hours in advance.

 Open Flame, Fire Safety Equipment